 Near the heart of the festival grounds is the Kid’s Zone.
-Hands-on art projects, performances, group activities, story telling, face painting, a climbing wall and a Saturday afternoon parade!
+Hands-on art projects, performances, group activities, story telling, face painting and a Saturday afternoon parade!
 The kids village is organized by fun and creative festival volunteers.
 Interested in helping?
 Volunteer!
 Also check out our Kids Area Wish List to see if you may have anything lying around that could make the tent more enjoyable.

 Camping families can choose to settle down in our quiet camping zone, a peaceful cove that is perfect for, well, quiet camping!
 Ask at the ticket booth when you check in.

 Youth tickets (ages 13-15) are available at a reduced price, and kids 12 and under get in free!

 Seedlings & Sprouts

 An Area especially programmed for children age 10 and under.
 This Spring, look forward to poi dance, tie dye, crowns, participating in the Saturday parade, hooping, interactive art and making wings!
 We’ll have retro crafts, Macrame, Mandalas, daily yoga, face paint, Big Bubbles and much more!
 Play games or explore our obstacle course or enjoy the sand pile.